tloveday/impostorhunt/README.md

 - The Streamer Warwick Zero (https//:www.twitch.tv/warwickzero) and his community for their constant feedback, brutally honest critique and ever ending support that brought me out of dark thoughts.

 ### Final Thoughts
 This project has been one of the hardest tests I've ever experienced.
 I have sat through hours of youtube tutorials, on top of multiple re-watches of the entire module leading into the project.
 I have spent days looking at singular problems with no way forward, at several points during the process I have considered quitting the course completely due to the negative impact it was having on my mental health and personal  well-being.
-Whilst this may not be perfect or complete as I orginally wanted and intended it is the best that I can currently provide with my limited experince in Javascript.
+Whilst this may not be perfect or as I originally wanted and intended but it is the best that I can currently provide with my limited experience in Javascript.
+The deployed and submitted project is a personal triumph for myself and watching the reactions from the community of streamer "Warwick Zero" with the negativity I was experiencing around the build has made me realise I am capable, I can deliver - it might take me a little longer on occasion- but I can get it done, and not to place too much pressure on myself.